leobel/janus-wallet/REPORT-M2.md

 To generate circuit ZK Verification keys click on "Groth16" button, then download file `main.groth16.vkey.json`
 > ⚠️ **WARNING:** These keys are strictly for testing purposes, and are generated without a proper trusted setup!

-- Locally using `snarkjs` cli:
+## Locally using `snarkjs` and `circom` commands:
 First install `snarkjs` globally following installation guide [here](https://github.com/iden3/snarkjs?tab=readme-ov-file#install-node).
+To install circom, follow the instructions at [installing circom](https://docs.circom.io/getting-started/installation).

 Once `snarkjs` is installed we can proceed to generate the ZK Verification keys as follow:

 ### Phase 1 Trusted Setup
 **1. Start a new powers of tau ceremony**